|

 MS

-Nichole LaDue
+Case Nichole LaDue January Pass

-Police Dept.
+Christian Police Dept. |

 Did Nikki commit suicide?
 Was she shot by her jealous husband because she spent the day with another man?
 Or was she killed because of her knowledge of organized crime and interstate drug trafficking, linked to the Grand Casino in Gulfport, MS, where she worked?
 Update: May 2005, PCPD Officer Tom Putsay, chief investigator in Nikki's case, has resigned from the force after being accused of child molestation.
-May, 2007, Putsay is convicted and sentenced to 40 years in prison. |
+May, 2007, Putsay is convicted and sentenced to 40 years in prison.
+4/6/09-4/20/09, Nikki's case was featured on the "When Justice Fails" on-line radio blog. |

 OR